waratuman/blog.redistogo/_posts/2011-04-08-outage-postmortem.md

 alert us to the issue.

 Once we had been alerted that the server was unresponsive we attempted to reboot the server, but were unable to get the server to reboot.
-As a result we removed EBS volumes, brought up another instance to restore server to affect Redis instances.
+As a result we removed EBS volumes, brought up another instance to restore service to the affected Redis instances.

-As a result we are adding more external monitoring services that that will alert us when an instance becomes unresponsive.
+As a result we are adding more external monitoring services that will alert us when an instance becomes unresponsive.